thealkalineknight/Lavyrinthos/PLEASE_READ.md

 -Different patrol routes based on map sector for boss types, switching routes if entering a new sector and if the player ran away.

--Different levels of boss awareness of player;
+------Different levels of boss awareness of player;

 .If player not in any range, continue on route.